 Travel reminders from the pros

-As we pick up the pace of travel again, here are a few reminders for your next trip.
 Part of the fun of travel is imagining all the places you could go — and then getting there.
-Make it a smooth journey with some patience and these tips from our pros in the Hospitality and Tourism Management - Travel and Tourism program.
+Make it a smooth journey with some tips from our pros in the Hospitality and Tourism Management - Travel and Tourism program.

 Preparing for your next trip

-Give yourself the flexibility you need to adjust if needed.
+Give yourself the room to adjust if needed.
 It’s key to having a great time and not missing out on any of those memorable moments.

-- Expect delays and possible missed connections.
-If you’re attending an important event, then plan to arrive a day or two earlier.
+- If you’re attending an important event, plan to arrive a day or two earlier.

 - Choose direct flights if possible.
 They lessen the chance of checked bags being delayed or missing a connecting flight.